blue bulletin from bcidaho

 Understanding Medicare plans

 When you turn 65, you are eligible to enroll in original Medicare.
 And while that sounds simple, weighing your Medicare options can be confusing.
-You are asked if you want to sign up for Part A and Part B – and if you want to enroll in options like Part C and Part D. It's hard to keep the options straight as you try to find what is best for you and your needs.
+You are asked if you want to sign up for Medicare Part A and Medicare Part B – and if you want to enroll in options like Medicare Part C and Medicare Part D. It's hard to keep it all straight as you try to find is the coverage that’s best for you and your needs.
+Learn more about what each part of Medicare covers, as well as eligibility, plan options and potential costs.

 Parts of Medicare

-There are four parts of Medicare that make up your Medicare options:
+There are four parts of Medicare that make up your Medicare options.
+Watch our Basics of Medicare video for a short description on the parts of Medicare.

 Part A

-Part A of original Medicare is offered through the federal government and helps pay for hospital expenses.
-For example, Part A helps cover your inpatient care in hospitals, or nursing facilities, including critical-access hospitals and long-term care hospitals.
+Medicare Part A is offered through the federal government and helps pay for hospital expenses.
+For example, Part A helps cover your inpatient care in hospitals, hospice, and skilled nursing facilities, including critical-access hospitals and long-term care hospitals.
 Most people automatically get Part A without having to pay a monthly premium.

 Part B